Castlevania: Grimoire of Souls

 It's hard to say what the long-term effect of this cancellation will be.
 Certainly Grimoire is dead and we doubt very highly it will ever come back, in any form.
 Anyone wanting to play the game had to be quick before the game was removed from Online stores in September of 2020 (and, of course, they'd have had to hack their phones to act like they were in a region that got the game).
 Or they'd have to find copies of the game floating around Online and find a way to install those on their phone (the legality of which is questionable at best).
 Of course, with the Online marketplace shut down, who knows how much of the game is really worth playing even after all that effort.

 What we really have to wonder is if Konami even cares about Castlevania anymore?
 Will there be another game to come out sometime five or ten years from now, or will they just sell the IP (as has been rumored) and move on with their pachinko business?
-Fans would certainly love to see someone else, someone that cared, take over the franchise.
-But until then, who knows what more can come from the Castlevania series?
+Fans would certainly love to see someone else, someone that cared, take over the franchise instead of seeing it relegated to mobile titles and erotic gambling machines.
+Until then, who knows what more can come from the Castlevania series?